 Through 2021, pipeline and storage segment revenues were earned from a third-party shipper under a contract that had been in place at the time of the acquisition, and revenues were also earned from GulfMark, an affiliated shipper.
-The third-party contract ended in 2021, and all pipeline and storage segment revenues are now earned from GulfMark.
-We are currently constructing a new pipeline connection between the VEX Pipeline System and the Max Midstream pipeline system, and we expect to complete construction and place the assets into commercial service during the second quarter of 2023.
+The third-party contract ended in 2021, and all pipeline and storage segment revenues through mid-2023 were earned from GulfMark.
+In mid-2023, we began receiving revenue from an unaffiliated shipper.
+We are also currently constructing a new pipeline connection between the VEX Pipeline System and the Max Midstream pipeline system, and we expect to complete construction and place the assets into commercial service during the second half of 2024.
 In addition, we are exploring new connections with several other pipeline systems, for new crude oil supply opportunities both upstream and downstream of the pipeline, to enhance the crude oil supply and take-away capability of the system.